 Every year, translators who meet the following criteria are entitled to receive a tax form called 1099-MISC (Miscellaneous Income), for tax filing purposes in the U.S.:

 1) You have completed a W-9 tax form (i.e. you are a U.S. citizen or resident alien and have a U.S. social security number)

 2) You have received payouts for a total amount of $600 or more during the year

-These forms are sent via postal mail every year around the beginning of February, to the address listed in your W-9 form.
+These forms are sent via postal mail every year around the end of January, to the address listed in your W-9 form.
 You should expect to receive it within the month of February.
 It looks like this: